 During May, June and July, the northern hemisphere is exposed to more direct sunlight because the hemisphere faces the sun.

-Summer is the warmest of the four temperate seasons, between spring and autumn.
-At the summer solstice, the days are longest and the nights are shortest, with day-length decreasing as the season progresses after the solstice.
-The date of the beginning of summer varies according to climate, culture and tradition, but when it is summer in the southern hemisphere it is winter in the northern hemisphere, and vice versa.
+One of the warmest of the four temperate seasons, between spring and autumn.
+At the summer solstice, the days are longest and the nights are shortest.
+Day-length decreases as the season progresses after the solstice.
+The date of the beginning of summer varies according to climate, culture and tradition.
+When it is summer in the southern hemisphere it is winter in the northern hemisphere, and vice versa.

-Autumn is one of the four temperate seasons.
-Autumn marks the transition from summer into winter usually in September (Northern Hemisphere) or March (Southern Hemisphere) when the arrival of night becomes noticeably earlier.
+One of the four temperate seasons.
+Autumn marks the transition from summer into winter usually in September (Northern Hemisphere) or March (Southern Hemisphere) when the of night becomes noticeably earlier.

-Winter is the coldest season of the year in temperate climate, between autumn and spring.
-At the winter solstice, the days are shortest and the nights are longest, with days lengthening as the season progresses after the solstice.
+Is the coldest season of the year in temperate climate, between autumn and spring.
+At the winter solstice, the days are shortest and the nights are longest.
+With days lengthening as the season progresses after the solstice.

 We all tend to have much more energy in the Summer months to partake in activities, but have you ever thought of the fun you can have in the cold?